philipturner/molecular-renderer/Documentation/HDL.md

 }
 ```

-Starts a section that instantiates a previously designed lattice, then rotates or translates it.
+Starts a section that instantiates a previously designed object, then rotates or translates it.

 ```swift
 Convex {